The 25x25 Generation of Equality

 She is an avid volunteer at Chrysalis House in Ottowa, a shelter for survivors of domestic violence.
 As part of her work here, Aditi founded the “My Empowerment Packs” scheme, which provides transition kits for women when leaving Chrysalis House and other shelters across Canada just like it.

-Alex is a queer woman, an International Development graduate, empowered sex worker and woman’s rights advocate from Adelaide, South Australia.
+Luna is a queer woman, an International Development graduate and woman’s rights advocate from Adelaide, South Australia.

 Dunya is a women’s rights activist in the Netherlands with a focus on political and economic empowerment.
 She has experience working with Plan International, the Girls Advocacy Alliance, Choice for Youth and Sexuality, and the Dutch mission to the UN.